ischemist/project-procrustes/docs/api_usage.md

 ## Working with Different Adapters

-RetroCAst supports multiple retrosynthesis model formats.
+RetroCast supports multiple retrosynthesis model formats.
 See which adapters are available:

 ```python
 from retrocast import ADAPTER_MAP